stevenjlance/Jumping-Platforms/README.md

 ![](assets/Challenge9.gif)

 10. Declare a `score` variable.
-Update the score everytime the alien collects a star.
+Update the score every time the alien collects a star.
 Print this score to the screen using the `text` command.

 11. If the alien falls off the screen, print a GAME OVER message to the user. **HINT**: Use a conditional with the `background` command.